StackVista/stackstate-docs/develop/developer-guides/custom-functions/propagation-functions.md

 The default propagation used in StackState is Auto propagation.
 If another type of propagation should be applied to a component, this must be specified in the during topology synchronization.
 In most cases this will be handled by the StackPack responsible for synchronization of the component.

-To manually specify a non-default propagation function, add the following to the template:
+To manually specify a non-default propagation function, add the following to the template used when it is synchronized:

 ```yaml
 	"propagation": {